getditto/safer_ffi/guide/src/motivation/traditional-ffi.md

 This is why, traditional Rust→C FFI code uses "flat" raw pointers. **This results in `unsafe` implementations which are more error-prone**.

-`::repr_c` solves this issue by using more evolved types:
+`::safer_ffi` solves this issue by using more evolved types:

 {{#include ../repr_c-types.md}}